evmts/tevm-monorepo/README.md

 # tevm-monorepo

-Tevm is an ethereum development toolkit that offers
+Tevm is a powerful development toolkit to simplify your Ethereum development and provide functionality previously only available outside of the browser and Node.js.
+Tevm features:

 - Arbitrary EVM execution and forking akin to [anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil)
 - A powerful solidity scripting environment akin to [foundry scripts](https://book.getfoundry.sh/tutorials/solidity-scripting)